JohannesSKunz/IsHospitalQuality/README.md

 The figure shows the application of the weighting for North Carolina.

-NC has access to nine HRRs (Asheville, Charlotte, Durham, Greensboro, Greenville, Hickory, Raleigh, Wilmington, and Winston-Salem); thus each county might have ties to several hospital referral regions.
-In the left Figure, we show the raw weighting, and in the right conditional on county-level characteristics (residualized) from our application.
+NC has access to nine HRRs (Asheville, Charlotte, Durham, Greensboro, Greenville, Hickory, Raleigh, Wilmington, and Winston-Salem); thus, each county might have ties to several hospital referral regions.
+In the left Figure, we show the raw weighting, and in the right, conditional on county-level characteristics (residualized) from our application.

 <img src="./_example/exampleNC.png" height="300">

-#### Country wide quality differences
+#### Country-wide quality differences

 Across the whole country, the quality looks like this: